 Also, their small size makes portable dryers ideal for RVs and generally when you go on trips.
-Most of them use 110V.
+They are also small enough to squeeze next to the best compact refrigerator that you just purchased since most of them use 110V.
 As long as you can get a 110V power source, whether in the RV or somewhere else along the road, you will be able to use your portable dryer to dry your clothes.

 Buying Guide: How to Choose the Best Portable Dryer

 There are a few different types of portable dryers to choose from.